Armenian illuminated manuscripts: Techniques and scripts

 The painting support used by the artists of Armenian miniatures was the same as the material used for the pages of the manuscripts: parchment, until the 12th century, or paper; the latter, already present in the 10th century, was then used the most (56% of manuscripts in the 12th century, 66% in the 14th century, 80% in the 15th century) and ended up eclipsing parchment.
-This support was assembled and folded in codices; the 8-folio format was the standard, although the 12-folio became widespread in Cilicia in the 13th century.
+This support was assembled and folded in codices; the 8-folio format was standard, although the 12-folio became widespread in Cilicia in the 13th century.

 The illuminator used to paint after the scribe finished writing the manuscript (except with the Eusebian canons); the artists most often started with “the non-figurative decoration, frontispieces, ornamental letters, marginal decorations, to end with the miniatures”.

-The pigments used by Armenian illuminators are mainly preparations of metallic oxides, which contribute to the brilliance of their works: cobalt for the blues, iron for the brownish red, copper for the greens, antimony for the yellow.
-As for the gold, it was used in the form of thin sheets cut and pasted on the sheet of the manuscript, or reduced to powder then transformed into paint.
-Organic pigments were also used, such as cochineal carmine, or gamboge for the yellows, produced from resin of species of the Clusiaceae family.
+The pigments used by Armenian illuminators are mainly preparations of metallic oxides, which contribute to the brilliance of their works: cobalt for the blues, iron for the brownish red, copper for the greens, and antimony for the yellow.
+As for the gold, it was used in the form of thin sheets cut and pasted on the sheet of the manuscript, or reduced to powder then transformed into the paint.
+Organic pigments were also used, such as cochineal carmine, or gamboge for the yellows, produced from the resin of species of the Clusiaceae family.
 Finally, the calcined bones were used to produce different substances used for white or for black.
 The binders used were most commonly gum arabic and oil.